White Paper

 Each person receives 144 Supportive points per day, allocated at a rate of 0.1 points per minute to the durable goods currently in active use: desks, computers, shoes, vehicles, tools.
 Supportive points expire if untagged by end of day.

 Only durable goods earn Supportive points, creating an economic incentive for quality and longevity rather than planned obsolescence.
 A chair that is used for twenty years earns twenty years of Supportive income for its manufacturer.
 A product that breaks in six months earns almost nothing.
 When a person uses multiple items simultaneously, the 144 daily points are split by time-weighted allocation across active items.
-Manufacturers are responsible for collecting these points via smart contracts activated at point of sale or through ongoing use detection; individuals retain the right to override allocations.
+Manufacturers are responsible for collecting these points via smart contracts activated at point of sale or through ongoing use detection; individuals retain the right to not use/tag their points and can override allocations.

 3.3 Ambient Points